mmcai36/caimindy.github.io/_news/announcement_3.md

 ---
 layout: post
-title: Outstanding PhD Student Award for Academic Achievement
+title: Received Outstanding PhD Award for Academic Achievement and Leadership
 date: 2024-06-06
 inline: false
 related_posts: false
 ---

-I am honored to receive the Outstanding PhD Student Award for Academic Achievement and Leadership from the University of Washington. # :sparkles: :smile:
+I am honored to receive the Outstanding PhD Student Award for Academic Achievement and Leadership from the UW UDP program! :sparkles: